 6-7 is Moderate UV Exposure: Protect Yourself

 The UV Index of 6-7 is moderate and occurs for about 50% of the year.
 It mostly occurs in mountainous regions near oceans and large deserts, where there are few clouds, and during the spring and fall.
-Excessive exposure to UV radiation at this level is extremely harmful and may result in severe sunburns, eye damage, and premature skin aging.
+Excessive exposed to uv radiation at this level is extremely harmful and may result in severe sunburns, eye damage, and premature skin aging.

 You should avoid direct sunlight when the UV Index is at or above 6.
 Wear sunglasses, hats, long-sleeved shirts, pants or any other type of clothing that protects your skin, and drink plenty of water.